realTobby/PQSE/README.md

 Pokemon Quest Save Editor (user friendly GUI)

 (WORK IN PROGRESS)
-Current Status: overall de/en/cryption works
+Current Status: de/en/cryption of the save file works (Thanks to Thealexbarney https://github.com/Thealexbarney/PqSave)

-A save file can be easily decrypted and then put back with encryption.

-(Example work flow: Decrypt save, make changes in a hex editor, encrypt it)
+Example work flow: Decrypt save, make changes in a hex editor, encrypt it

-Always have a backup of your savefile!#
+Always have a backup of your savefile!